Pilot project 2018-19

 - Offer visits to cooperative members homes to witness dairy production

-Khovsgol Dairy Project will support Sarlagiin Saikhan Khishig Cooperative with help to rent a building in Khagtal to facilitate:
+Khovsgol Dairy Project will support Sarlagiin Saikhan Khishig Cooperative to build a building in Khagtal to facilitate:

 - Labelling and distribution